COVID-19: Man Charged In Hudson Valley For Attempting To Steal $1.9M In Benefits, Feds Say

-Federal officials have charged a 40-year-old woman for her role in attempting to steal nearly $2 million in COVID-19 unemployment benefits during the pandemic.
+Federal officials have charged a 40-year-old man for his role in attempting to steal nearly $2 million in COVID-19 unemployment benefits during the pandemic.

 Yohauris Rodriguez Hernandez was arrested in Orange County on Wednesday, Jan.
-19 in Goshen and now faces a host of federal charges in connection to her role in a COVID-19 unemployment benefit scheme.
+19 in Goshen and now faces a host of federal charges in connection to his role in a COVID-19 unemployment benefit scheme.

 It is alleged that Hernandez and a co-conspirator attempted to steal more than $1.9 million from the New York State Department of Labor (NYS DOL) and other states’ agencies tasked with the administration of unemployment benefits.

-US Attorney Damian Williams said that between February 2020 and December 2020, Hernandez and her co-conspirator allegedly engaged in a scheme to obtain COVID-19 unemployment benefits through the fraudulent filing and verification of applications using the names and social security numbers of at least 100 other people.
+US Attorney Damian Williams said that between February 2020 and December 2020, Hernandez and his co-conspirator allegedly engaged in a scheme to obtain COVID-19 unemployment benehfits through the fraudulent filing and verification of applications using the names and social security numbers of at least 100 other people.

 Law enforcement investigators were first alerted to the scheme when the two fled a Westchester hotel in Yonkers in December 2020, leaving behind their room with more than 500 pieces of NYS DOL mail containing information and NYS DOL-issued debit cards for approximately 76 other people.